Zoubr99/Basic_Embedded_SoC/README.md

 # Basic_uC
- This Repo contains a code for a very basic uC that has (4 Custom IP Core + Basic Bus + Basic MMIO controller)
+ This Repo contains a code for a very basic Embedded SoC that has (4 Custom IP Cores + Basic Bus + Basic MMIO controller, and a few Cpp Drivers to configure those cores)